Emergency Dental Care

 To expedite your care, Lifetime Dentistry at Short Pump also recommends adding 804-360-8890 to your contacts so that, if an emergency happens, you can reach us immediately.
 Keeping our information handy will not only help you save valuable time; it could be important in helping to rescue an injured tooth.

 If any other peculiar symptoms or pain persists, or you are wondering where to go for a dental emergency, please give us a call so we can help determine if you need to come into our practice or to the emergency room.
 With emergency dental care, you can spend less time worrying about if the dentist is open and more time fixing the problem at hand!

 Accidents are unplanned, and therefore hard to prepare for.
 The best option for staying in front of a dental emergency is to be preventative.
 Schedule regular exams every six months and continue your regimen of good oral hygiene.
 Brush at least twice a day, floss once per day, and avoid brittle foods like hard candy that may do damage to your teeth!

 At Lifetime Dentistry at Short Pump, we understand that the luxury of time is often unavailable when an emergency happens and that the need for rapid response can be nerve-wracking.
 When a dental emergency happens, your health and comfort are our first priority.
 If you are experiencing serious oral pain, call Lifetime Dentistry at Short Pump directly at 804-360-8890.

 Our team will provide quick relief when a dental emergency happens.
 Reaching Lifetime Dentistry at Short Pump after the office has closed is also easy with our after-hours service!
-So, if you have a dental emergency, and need emergency dental care near Richmond, VA, call Lifetime Dentistry at Short Pump at 804-360-8890.
+So, if you have a dental emergency, and need emergency dental care near Henrico, VA, call Lifetime Dentistry at Short Pump at 804-360-8890.